jordan-harlen/jordan-harlen/README.md

 - :telescope: I'm currently on the search for a Web or Software Developer role where I can grow proffesionally and personally.

-- :seedling: Currently still learning new things around Web Development and some cloud and deployment services such as Firebase.
+- :seedling: Currently still learning new things around Web Development and some cloud and deployment services such as Firebase and have been doing 3D printing while searching for employment.

 - :zap: In my free time, I play social basketball and indoor netball and coach an intermediate aged kids basketball team.